yuexinw6057/github-tutorial/directions.md

 ## _Overview_

-* Using markdown syntax, display all of your knowledge about **Git** and **Github** in a single README file.
+* _Using markdown syntax_, display all of your knowledge about **Git** and **Github** in a single README file.

 ## _Directions_

-1. Fork and clone this repository.
-2. Notice there are two files:
+DRIVER -
+1. Create a NEW repository on GITHUB called - github-tutorial
+2. Copy the SSH Link
+3. Clone it to your IDE (it will say it is EMPTY that is OK)
-    a. `README.md` is where you will find a template to use as a starting point for your tutorial.
-This is where you'll do your work.
+4. Navigate into it and create a `README.md` file.
+This is where you will work.
-    b. `directions.md` is where you will find these directions.
-3. As you edit, make a commit every once in a while.
-Don't forget to push!
+5. As you edit, make a commit every once in a while.
+Don't forget to push

+NAVIGATOR -
+1. Open up your NOTES, Slide Decks, the SEP10 Site
+2. Begin with a description of the difference between GIT and GITHUB
+3.

 ## _Topics_